roy-harmon/RosieLIS/Rosie_Serial_LIS/Readme.md

 * The Cal_DateTime value actually represents the timestamp from the beginning of the reagent lot's previous calibration.
 * Due to the above timestamp discrepancy, the first calibration of each lot will have a Cal_DateTime value of "000019311269" (12/31/xx69 7:00 PM).
 * Since the new coefficients are not yet calculated when the data is transmitted, coefficient values given are from the previous calibration.
+* The actual number of coefficients may differ from the value reported by the instrument ("Coefficients_Num").
+For example, it may report that there are 5 coefficients for a linear calibration, but the first two are numbers and the rest are null.
 * All result ("Res##") values are calculated using the current calibration's measurements with the prior calibration's coefficients.
 * The Cal_Slope value is always given as exactly "1".
 * The Cal_Intercept value is always given as exactly "0".
 Since this holds true even when the actual intercept is >1, it seems unlikely that this is an integer rounding issue.